 Next up are my Hanukkah Countdown Bags.
 This set of eight bags feature a different statement or thought for each night of Hanukkah.
 You can put little gifts in them or use them as party bags.
 Use your own creativity and seal them with twine or washi tape to keep little prying eyes out of them until the appointed night!

 And here is a product that solves a real problem.
 These Hanukkah Gelt Bags keep winnings safe while playing dreidel.
 I got the idea for this one last year as I was watching an incredibly lively dreidel match between some bigs kids and little kids.
 The little kids sometimes would leave their gelt stash a little exposed much to the delight of the big kids.
 The bags come in two designs, Spin it ’til you win it, and Gimmel takes all.
-Both feature a space to right the child’s name.
+Both feature a space to write the child’s name.

 I’ve got lots of gift tags too.
 Each tag features a unique design for each night of Hanukkah.
 Both the Blue Floral Gift Tags and the Just Sayin’ Gift Tags sets below are printed on a gorgeous linen cardstock and come with a stain ribbon.